VAISHNAVI04GUPTA/GSOC-SU2/test_pybind_classheader/README.md

-#In this we have:
+# Using Pybind11 for calling a class method defined in C++ file using Python code
-created a class(Calculation) in the header file defined a function arithmetic which has function body in cpp file wherein we are using a python function also. a python file has function definition where we are taking an integer as an input argument which is the output from multiply fxn in cpp file, and calculating its factorial.
+* created a class(Calculation) in the header file
+* defined function arithmetic which has a function body in the cpp file wherein we are using a python function also.
+* A Python file has a function definition where we are taking an integer as an input argument, which is the output from multiply fxn in the cpp file, and calculating its factorial.
-The whole binding is done through a module named calc, which has to defined in a separate cpp file (bindings.cpp)
+* The whole binding is done through a module named calc, which has to be defined in a separate cpp file (bindings.cpp)

+## In order to run and compile this test case, run the following commands:
+* mkdir build
+* cd build
+* cmake ..
+* make
+* cd ..
+* python3 test.py